emptyflask/advent-of-code/readme.md

 The `windows` function from last year (day 9) ended up being useful already!

+## Day 2:

+The kind of problem that makes me appreciate Haskell.
+Basic parsing, pattern matching, and folds.
+Luckily I had some parser code to reference in 2020 day 12, otherwise I'd have to re-read a lot of Text.Parsec documentation.

 # Advent of Code 2020

 ## Days 1 - 7: